oracle-livelabs/analytics-ai/common-labs/data-blending/data-blending.md

   ![Click save](images/enter-name.png =600x*)

 With this lab, you have learned how to create a multi-table dataset in Oracle Analytics.
+You may now **proceed to the next lab**.

 ## Learn More
 * [Create a Dataset with Multiple Tables in Oracle Analytics](https://docs.oracle.com/en/cloud/paas/analytics-cloud/tutorial-mutli-table-data-set/#before_you_begin)